Autonomy-Lab-FIT/GNC-sim/README.md

 2. Search and install **Ubuntu 24**
 3. Restart the computer if needed

-#### Step 4: Configure Docker Desktop with WSL Integration

-1. Open Docker Desktop application
-2. You can skip the sign-in process if prompted
-3. Click on the gear icon (Settings) located on the top right
-4. Click on **Resources**
-5. Select **WSL Integration**
-6. Enable the button next to Ubuntu 24 (it should turn blue from gray)
-7. Click **Apply & Restart** to apply the settings

-#### Step 5: Set Up Ubuntu Terminal
+#### Step 4: Set Up Ubuntu Terminal

-1. Go to the cmd (opened normally without admin rights)
+1. Once the installation is completed, go to the cmd (opened normally without admin rights)
 2. On the top, you will find a dropdown button
 3. Select **Ubuntu 24** from the dropdown list
 4. Ubuntu 24 terminal will open
 5. Set a username and password of your choice (ensure your username has no spaces)

+#### Step 5: Configure Docker Desktop with WSL Integration

+1. Once you set up the ubuntu terminal with your username and password.
+2. Open Docker Desktop application
+3. You can skip the sign-in process if prompted
+4. Click on the gear icon (Settings) located on the top right
+5. Click on **Resources**
+6. Select **WSL Integration**
+7. Enable the button next to Ubuntu 24 (it should turn blue from gray)
+8. Click **Apply & Restart** to apply the settings in the docker application

 #### Step 6: Test Display Settings